-In my Doylestown chiropractic practice, I regularly see golfers this time of year for back pain or rotator cuff pain — sometimes even wrist pain.
+In my Doylestown chiropractic practice, I regularly see golf injuries when the weather turns nice.
+Sometimes it’s back pain or rotator cuff pain.
+Sometimes it’s wrist pain.

-It’s not surprising when you think about it.
+And it’s not surprising when you think about it.
 Spending several hours hunched over is enough to give anyone lower back pain.
-Then, when you think about the repetitive motion of swinging the clubs through the air, the THWACK of connecting with the ball and the twist of your spine, there are plenty of opportunities for injury.
+Then, when you think about the repetitive motion of swinging the clubs through the air, the THWACK of connecting with the ball, and the twist of your spine, there are plenty of opportunities for injury.

 Another reason golf injuries occur is through misalignment, you probably know it’s important to bend from the waist and follow through on your swing but many golfers hunch their necks and shoulders and THEN swing.
 That’s a good way to injure yourself.